gruntwork-io/terragrunt-infrastructure-catalog-example/modules/s3-bucket/README.md

 [root README](/README.md) for instructions on how to provision this module.

-Note: This code is meant solely as a simple demonstration of how to lay out your files and folders with [Terragrunt](https://github.com/gruntwork-io/terragrunt) in a way that keeps your [Terraform](https://www.terraform.io) and [OpenTofu](https://opentofu.org/) code DRY.
+Note: This code is meant solely as a simple demonstration of how to lay out your files and folders with [Terragrunt](https://github.com/gruntwork-io/terragrunt) in a way that keeps your [OpenTofu](https://opentofu.org/) and [Terraform](https://www.terraform.io) code manageable.
 This is not production-ready code, so use at your own risk.